-We have audited the accompanying consolidated financial statements of Grupo Posadas, S. A. B. de C. V. and Subsidiaries (the Entity), which comprise the consolidated statements of financial situation as of December 31, 2014 and 2013, and the consolidated statements of comprehensive income, consolidated statement of changes in stockholders' equity and consolidated statements of cash flows for the years ended December 31, 2014 and 2013, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Grupo Posadas, S. A. B. de C. V. and Subsidiaries (the Entity), which comprise the consolidated statements of financial position as of December 31, 2015, 2014 and 2013, and the consolidated statements of comprehensive (loss) income, consolidated statements of changes in stockholders' equity and consolidated statements of cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.